| MyPaipoBoards | Paipo Forums | Interviews | Bibliography | MySurfReports | WaveRiders Info | Rod's Home Port | Google Search |

 - The 1977 edition of The Beaches of O'ahu, lists several beaches around the island that were popular paipo boarding spots, including Wāwāmalu Beach Park, Sandy Beach, Kūhiō Beach Park, Mākaha, Yokohama Bay, 'Ehukai (next to Pipeline), Turtle Bay (Wild Beach), 'Aukai Beach Park, and Makapu‘u.

-Point Panic, O`ahu, most recently at the "1st Annual Royal Richard Memorial World Championships of Paipo Boarding" on Sunday June 25, 2000.
+- June 25, 2000.
+Point Panic, O`ahu, The 1st Annual Royal Richard Memorial World Championships of Paipo Boarding

 Chapel Porth, Cornwall, UK, where the 7th World Bellyboard Championships are due to take place on Sunday 6th September 2009.
 Visit the Website at: http://www.bellyboarding.co.uk/.